The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 It seems like you want to expose Puppet::Type to the Rest resource interface in order to get resources in and out of the RAL catalog.
 Is this it, or am I misunderstanding?

-#3 Updated by Luke Kanies about 5 years ago
+#3 Updated by Luke Kanies over 5 years ago

 - Assignee changed from Luke Kanies to Sonny Cook